Seven Lakes Cross Country

 Additional Information

 Welcome to the proud tradition of Seven Lakes Cross Country.
-You have become a part of one of the most successful high school Boys and Girls team in the state of Texas.
+You have become a part of one of the most successful high school Boys and Girls teams in the state of Texas.
 Parents have been instrumental in helping to build and maintain the success of the Seven Lakes Cross Country program.
 There are many things you can do to help contribute to the success of the teams this year.
-Some of those are simple, some are a little time consuming or just hard work, and there are even a few things you should notdo.
+Some of those are simple, some are a little time consuming or just hard work, and there are even a few things you should not do.
 Hopefully this will help guide you to a great Cross Country experience.

 HISTORY AND TRADITION

-The Seven Lakes Cross Country Boys Team has an outstanding tradition of success over the past 15 years.
-6 District Team Champions, 5 District Individual Champions, 44 All District performances, 3 Regional Runner Up Teams, 3 Region Team Champions, 2 Region Individual Champions, 10 All Region performances, 14 State Meets, 9 All State performances, 1 Team State Runner Up, 1 Team State champions.
+The Seven Lakes Cross Country Boys Team has an outstanding tradition of success over the past 20 years.
+7 District Team Champions, 8 District Individual Champions, 62 All District performances, 3 Regional Runner Up Teams, 4 Region Team Champions, 3 Region Individual Champions, 19 All Region performances, 19 State Meets, 11 All-State performances, 1 Team State Runner-Up, 1 Team State champions.
+The 2025 team is set to continue this tradition, as we will thrive in 2025!
+This is the tradition of Seven Cross Country – a commitment to excellence forged by self-discipline, dedication, and consistent hard work.

-The Seven Lakes Cross Country Girls’ Team has an outstanding tradition of success over the past 15 years.
-6 District Team Champions, 3 District Individual Champions, 58 All District performances, 5 Regional Runner Up Teams, 3 Region Team Champions, 2 Region Individual Champions, 11 All Region performances, 14 State Meets, 3 All State performances.
+The Seven Lakes Cross Country Girls’ Team has an outstanding tradition of success over the past 20 years.
+6 District Team Champions, 3 District Individual Champions, 57 All District performances, 5 Regional Runner Up Teams, 3 Region Team Champions, 2 Region Individual Champions, 13 All Region performances, 16 State Meets, 3 All State performances.
+The 2025 team is set to continue this tradition, as we will thrive in 2025!
+This is the tradition of Seven Cross Country – a commitment to excellence forged by self-discipline, dedication, and consistent hard work.

 PHILOSOPHY AND GOALS

 The philosophical foundation of the program correlates directly with the philosophy of the Katy Independent School District Athletic Department.
-This philosophy “is to maintain a broad based program that will afford all students with athletic interests and abilities an opportunity for safe and healthful participation in the sport of their choice.
-The philosophy is based on the concept that there is a need for rugged physical development and fitness for every youngster, as well as a variance of interest, abilities, and desires.”
+This philosophy is to maintain a broad-based program that will afford all students with athletic interests and abilities an opportunity for safe and healthful participation in the sport of their choice.
+The philosophy is based on the concept that there is a need for rugged physical development and fitness for every youngster, as well as a variance of interest, abilities, and desires.

 OBJECTIVES OF THE K.I.S.D.
 ATHLETIC DEPARTMENT AND SLHS XC PROGRAM